mbaniadam/ansible-docker/README.md

 ```console bash
 terraform apply
 ```
-This will create the virtual server and copy your SSH public key onto it.
-Uses Ansible to install Docker and configure iptables on the VM.
+**This will create the virtual server and copy your SSH public key onto it, then Uses Ansible to install Docker and configure iptables on the VM.**

 ### Step 2: CI/CD Pipeline with Jenkins